b-g-goodell/mrl-skunkworks-mirror/Konferenco/2019/Guides/monkonguideforCC.md

 At least one month before the Konferenco, ensure that all invited speakers have sent the CC their abstracts.
 Once the quota is met, call a meeting to decide on the final schedule.
 This includes session titles.
 Be sure to do this: Confirm with all speakers before finishing off the draft schedule.

 **What to look for:** The KO will contact you for speaker and schedule information for the website.
-Itís okay to send partial information; they will be updating the website organically as you finish negotiating with speakers and send them schedule information.
+It‚Äôs okay to send partial information; they will be updating the website organically as you finish negotiating with speakers and send them schedule information.

 **Things to look out for:**
-  * Every session needs a master-or-mistress-of-ceremony (ìemceeî) from the Content Committee or chosen by the CC.
+  * Every session needs a master-or-mistress-of-ceremony (‚Äúemcee‚Äù) from the Content Committee or chosen by the CC.
   * Lunch breaks should be at least an hour, preferably 90 minutes or 2 hours.
 If the venue has a restaurant on premises or if there is catering, an hour is possibly okay, but try to maintain 90 minute or longer lunches.
   * Each session should be 2-4 speakers with 20-30 minutes each (unless the CC decides differently).
     * Talks longer than a typical college lecture (40-50 minutes) are discouraged; attendees get bored.
     * Talks shorter than 20 minutes are generally not worth it.
     * Assume 5-7 minutes for Q&A and 2-5 minutes for setting up between speakers.
-  * Top talks should be at the top of the dayÖ but this isnít a rule we followed very well, some of the best talks were at the very end of the first Konferenco.
+  * Top talks should be at the top of the day‚Ä¶ but this isn‚Äôt a rule we followed very well, some of the best talks were at the very end of the first Konferenco.
 Why?
 Travel restrictions!
   * Travel times for speakers are critical; you cannot schedule someone to speak if they have already left for the airport.
   * Traveling to the east is harder for jet lag than traveling to west.
     * If a speaker is coming from east of the Konferenco, then they are traveling west, and they are likely to be good choices for early-morning talks.